 Hi there, guys!
 Happy Wednesday and welcome to this month’s Create & Share DIY Challenge!
-Its been a couple of months since I was able to participate, but I am so happy to be back in action for this month’s theme – white curtains!
+It’s been a couple of months since I was able to participate, but I am so happy to be back in action for this month’s theme – white curtains!
 There is nothing I love more than being able to shop my own house and bring decor pieces out of storage into a new space or bounce something from room-to-room.
 It’s frugal and fun and gives you the opportunity to recall why you fell in love with that piece in the first place.
 If you’re able to fall head-over-heels in love with your home over and over again, then you’re doing something right!
+Continue reading

 Can we get real for a second?